Union Jack Classic: Background

 The Big 12 has emphasized international expansion under commissioner Brett Yormark.
 Coverage of the Union Jack Classic described the London series as aligned with that effort, with additional Big 12 matchups under discussion beyond 2026.
 Industry reporting also indicated that a presale window for each participating school's alumni and season-ticket holders was expected before general on-sale.

-The Union Jack Classic would be the first FBS game held in England and only the second college football game played in London; the first was the Imperial Bowl at Crystal Palace National Sports Centre on October 16, 1988, in which Richmond defeated Boston University 20–17.
+The Union Jack Classic was the first FBS game held in England and only the second college football game played in London; the first was the Imperial Bowl at Crystal Palace National Sports Centre on October 16, 1988, in which Richmond defeated Boston University 20–17.